 In some instances, the normal diurnal cortisol curve becomes reversed, with elevated cortisol in the evening and night time instead of normally high in the early morning hours.
 When this occurs, we can use cortisol modulators that bring cortisol down to normal levels at night.
 Elevated evening and nighttime cortisol causes a lot of problems as it interferes with sleep and even daytime neurological function.

-We use modulators like Cortisol Manager to bring elevated cortisol levels down at night so a person can sleep.
+We use modulators like Cortisol Recovery to bring elevated cortisol levels down at night so a person can sleep.
 Without proper sleep, healing is limited.

 Restoring normal adrenal function takes time; depending on the stage of adrenal fatigue.
 Adrenal fatigue stage is determined by performing a saliva hormone test.
 Once the results are known, using the above therapies can get you on your way to feeling more energy, less depressed and having improved performance.